School massacre continues Texas' grim run of mass shootings - NewsBreak

 School massacre continues Texas' grim run of mass shootings

-AUSTIN, Texas — (AP) — Once again, one of America's deadliest mass shootings happened in Texas.

 Past shootings targeted worshippers during a Sunday sermon, shoppers at a Walmart, students on a high school campus and drivers on a highway.
-Among the latest victims were 19 children and two teachers in the small town of Uvalde, west of San Antonio, where on Tuesday a gunman opened fire inside an elementary school in the nation's deadliest school shooting in nearly a decade.
+Among the latest victims were 19 children in the small town of Uvalde, west of San Antonio , where on Tuesday a gunman opened fire inside an elementary school in the nation's deadliest school shooting in nearly a decade.

 Each of those tragedies in Texas — which resulted in more than 85 dead in all — occurred in the last five years.